jckail/portfolio/README.md

-# Welcome to my Portfolio website
+# Welcome to my portfolio website's repository

 This repository contains the code for my personal website that serves as a hub for skills, projects, resume, and potentially a blog.
 The website is built using Python with Streamlit for the frontend and FastAPI for the backend.